-You’ve already read about foods that are good for your brain, which can boost its vitality.
-If not, you can read about it by clicking here.
+You’ve already read about healthy brain food which can boost its vitality.
 However, there are also foods that are bad for you if eaten in large amounts.
 For example, it is commonly known that sugar is bad for you because it can increase the risk of weight gain and metabolic disturbances.
 What a lot of people don’t know is that it can also be bad for the brain.

 People with Alzheimer’s disease and other dementias often suffer damage to the hippocampus.
 However, as you’ve already read in a previous blog post, the hippocampus is a very neuroplastic brain area.
-Refresh your memory here.
-Neuroplasticity can be stimulated by, for example, training using brain games at BrainGymmer!
+Neuroplasticity can be stimulated by, for example, training with brain games at BrainGymmer!